Somniloquist/we-connect/README.md

-# We Connect
+# railsbook
-A practice facebook clone application.
+A facebook clone application for practice.

 ## Prerequisites
 - ruby 2.6.4